-Each plan is broken up into blood types: A, B, O and AB.
-He gives a brief history on each blood type, unique factors, recipes, shopping lists and tips to follow.
+Each plan is broken up into blood types, such as A, B, O and AB.
+He gives a brief history of each blood type, unique factors, recipes, shopping lists and tips to follow.

-The website is quite extensive offering software for purchase, online quizzes to match your eating plan, a phone app, supplements and more.
+The website is a quite extensive offering software for purchase, online quizzes to match your eating plan, a phone app, supplements and more.
 The tools are meant to help you be successful long term with this eating pattern.

 An online review of the Blood Type Diet done by WebMD notes the plan avoids processed foods and simple carbs for most blood types.
 However, the plan does not take into account chronic conditions and often recommends organic and specialty foods which may cost more.

 Dr. D’Adamo has been featured on Dr. Oz and the Dr. Oz Show website encourages potential dieters to think carefully before trying.
 It notes that specific exercises are recommended, along with several dietary restrictions.